zulip/zulip/templates/corporate/case-studies/atolio-case-study.md

 ## Easy to integrate

 To make Zulip a central hub for updates about what’s happening, Atolio has integrated Zulip with its engineering tools.
-In a #tickets stream, a topic is created automatically for each ticket, so there is a dedicated space to discuss the issue at hand.
-There are topics in other Zulip streams for automated deployment announcements, and for bot posts when pull requests are opened or merged.
+In a #tickets channel, a topic is created automatically for each ticket, so there is a dedicated space to discuss the issue at hand.
+There are topics in other Zulip channels for automated deployment announcements, and for bot posts when pull requests are opened or merged.